nomemory/andreinc-site/_posts/2022-03-15-perfect-hashing-with-java.md

 }
 ```

-At this point we introduce a class called: `PHFBucket`.
-The purpose of this class, is to store the original index of the bucket after the sorting we perform at `2.` of the algorithm:
+At this point, we introduce a class called: `PHFBucket`.
+The sole purpose of this class, is to store the original index of the bucket after step `2.`:

 ```java
 private static class PHFBucket implements Comparable<PHFBucket> {